geigi/cozy/README.md

 XDG_DATA_DIRS=desired_installation_directory/share:/usr/share PYTHONPATH=desired_installation_directory/lib/python3.[your_python3_version]/site-packages app/bin/cozy
 ```

+## A big thanks
+To the contributors on GitHub:
+- AsavarTzeth
+- worldofpeace
+- camellan

+The translators:
+- camellan
+- Vistaus
+- Distil62
+- karaagac

+To nedrichards for the Flatpak.

 ## Help me translate cozy!
 Cozy is on <a href="https://www.transifex.com/geigi/cozy/"> Transifex</a>, where anyone can contribute and translate.
 Can't find your language in the list?
 Let me know!